First Stand Tournament: 2027

 The same video that announced the hosts of the 2026 edition of the tournament also confirmed that FST in 2027 will be hosted in Southeast Asia (including Taiwan), which will be the first time an international League of Legends tournament will be hosted in the region since Vietnam and Taiwan's hosting of the 2019 Mid-Season Invitational.

 Format and Qualification

-The tournament features six (initially five) qualified teams, particularly the winners of the first competitive split from the League of Legends Champions Korea (LCK), League of Legends Pro League (LPL), League of Legends EMEA Championship (LEC), League Championship Series (LCS), Campeonato Brasileiro de League of Legends (CBLOL), and the League of Legends Championship Pacific (LCP).
-For the 2025 First Stand Tournament, the LCS and CBLOL were merged into a single league, the League of Legends Championship of The Americas (LTA).
-Each of the six teams will face each other in a best-of series.
+As of 2026, the tournament features eight qualified teams, including the winners of the first competitive split from the League of Legends Champions Korea (LCK), League of Legends Pro League (LPL), League of Legends EMEA Championship (LEC), League Championship Series (LCS), Campeonato Brasileiro de League of Legends (CBLOL), and the League of Legends Championship Pacific (LCP).
 The following is a breakdown of the qualified teams per region: